 Ross Poldark (Aidan Turner) returns to England after fighting in the American Revolutionary war – his family and friends thought he was dead, and he finds that his long-time love is about to marry his cousin.
 He tries to rebuild his life with a new business venture, making new enemies and finding a new love where he least expects it.

 Based on Winston Graham’s series of novels, Poldark, now in its fifth season, is a beautiful and thrilling period drama.
-Poldark is not as steamy, but more Jane Austen vibe, it shares similar vibes such as beautiful costumes, outstanding sets, and a charismatic cast.
+Poldark is not as steamy, but has more Jane Austen vibe, it shares similar vibes such as beautiful costumes, outstanding sets, and a charismatic cast.

 7/12.
 The Crown (2016)

-The Netflix hit drama portrays the life of Queen Elizabeth II, from her wedding in 1947 to Duke of Edinburgh until our time.
+The Netflix hit drama portrays the life of Queen Elizabeth II, from her wedding in 1947 to the Duke of Edinburgh until our time.

 Deep inside the ivory tower of the cold and alienated Buckingham Palace, Netflix’s The Crown has found a host of fantastic characters and stories of sad losses in the mirror of history.